Tori Telfer's Biography

 After college, she worked in children's publishing and teaching before going freelance.
 Over her 4+ years of freelance experience, she has written marketing copy for everything from specialty manicure tools to indie theater companies, worked with CEOs and startup founders as the editor-in-chief of Hippo Thinks to help them publish in places like Forbes and Fast Company, edited numerous PhD dissertations, written viral reported pieces, and been featured several times on longform.org.
 She has also done plenty of catering, which she not-so-secretly adores.

-Her first book, LADY KILLERS (Harper Perennial), will be released on October 10, 2017.
+Her first book, LADY KILLERS (Harper Perennial), was published on October 10, 2017.
 It's a "thrilling character study of the most diabolically complex, fascinating female psychopaths in history." —New York Times bestselling author M. William Phelps, DANGEROUS GROUND: My Friendship with a Serial Killer